mafik38/asura-optimized-egg/README.md

 # Mafpogi's asura optimized egg

-Startup message to fully optimize your Paper/Purpur server.
+Startup message to fully optimize your Paper/Purpur/Folia server.
 I tested this on my 1.21 Paper, Purpur, Folia server.
-Usage was 700 MB of memory and 5% of CPU.
-Also, use OpenJ9 Java docker images for better performance.
+Usage was 700 MB of memory and 0.75% of CPU.
+Also, to use less RAM, use OpenJ9 Java docker images..
 You can find them for the pterodactyl panel on the Yolk or SoftwareNoob GitHub pages. https://github.com/pterodactyl/yolks and https://github.com/Software-Noob/pterodactyl-images

+### !!!WARNING!!!
+THIS SCRIPT WILL NOT MAKE YOUR SERVER WORK MUCH FASTER, BECAUSE IT IS DESIGNED NOT TO LOAD THE NODES OF YOUR HOSTING, THUS ALLOWING YOU TO CREATE MANY SERVERS WITH A LARGE AMOUNT OF RESOURCES WITHOUT OVERLOADING THE NODE!!!

 ```bash
 curl -Os https://raw.githubusercontent.com/mafik38/asura-optimized-egg/main/start.sh && bash start.sh